jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 Create a separate subplot for each gender category in a separate row and apply the `rocket` color palette.

-Make sure to include the `Nan` values of the "gender" column as a separate subplot, called _"unknown"_ without changing the `casualties` DataFrame data.
+Make sure to include the `NaN` values of the "gender" column as a separate subplot, called _"unknown"_ without changing the `casualties` DataFrame data.

 <details><summary>Hints</summary>